xuankimtran/docs-1/pages/katalon-studio/docs/bdd-samples.md

 permalink: katalon-studio/docs/bdd-samples.html
 ---

-This sample demonstrates fundamental BDD (Cucumber) testing.
+This sample demonstrates fundamental behavior-driven development (BDD) testing.
 The application under test (AUT) is the react calculator: `https://katalon-studio-samples.github.io/calculator`.
 To learn more about BDD testing, you can refer to this document: [BDD Testing Framework (Cucumber integration)](https://docs.katalon.com/katalon-studio/docs/cucumber-features-file.html).
 ## Open the sample BDD test project

 To open the BDD sample project, in Katalon Studio, go to **File > New Sample Project > Sample BDD Cucumber Tests Project**.